ZipCPU/wb2axip/README.md

   crossbar to do this, it would've broken their [demonstration AXI-full slave core](bench/formal/xlnxfull_2018_3.v).

+  20190504 status update: The write-half of the [crossbar](rtl/axixbar.v) has now been formally verified.
+Work continues on the read half.
+(Okay, the write half is still missing a cover check, so perhaps its not quite as done as I'd like to boast.)

 - [DEMOAXI](rtl/demoaxi.v) is a demonstration AXI-lite slave core with more power and capability than Xilinx's demonstration AXI-lite slave core.
   Particular differences include 1) this one passes a formal verification check